gvwilson/thirdbit/src/fiction/makers-return/index.md

 ## Chapter 8: Ambush (Violet)

 "I say again,
-we're taking on water.
+we come in peace.
+Our ark was damaged during re-entry.
 Please,
 shut down your defense system so our bots can make repairs."
 Violet could hear Captain Leung trying to keep his voice level even as another indicator on the screen in front of them went from green to red.
-The mechanical tentacles weren't just wrapped around the ark: one had forced its way in through a crack in the hull.
+The mechanical tentacles weren't just wrapped around the ark: one had found a crack in the hull and was trying to force its way in.

-"Your bots?"
+"Your bots, eh?"
 the voice coming through the communicator growled.

-"Yes, our service bots,"
+"Yes, our—"
-the captain replied impatiently.
-"Look,
-that's not important right now—just turn the damn thing off!"

 *Click.*
-`signal lost` appeared on the screen.
-Captain Leung slapped the panel in frustration.
+Captain Leung glared at the screen in disbelief as the words `call ended` appeared, then swore under his breath.
-"I didn't mean the comms!
-Doctor—please, give me some good news."
+"Doctor—please give me some good news."

 "I'm sorry, captain, I don't have any."
 Doctor Szego sounded as calm as ever.